RuwiniP/DeegalaDorageRuwini_8964821/Assignment3/README.md

 ![image](https://github.com/RuwiniP/DeegalaDorageRuwini_8964821/assets/31927767/0cf43ce1-114c-4446-9f73-fcb1c740c59b)

 The automation is done to showcase how to add a gift item to the shopping cart and how to complete the checkout process.
-Website used for the automation is a Sri Lankan e-commerce website named 'Lassana;.
+Website used for the automation is a Sri Lankan e-commerce website named 'Lassana'.
 Here are the key flows within this automation:

 1. Selecting gifts from the navigation
 2. Selecting the cake